I’m not sure what I intend for this picture to indicate:

-This is an easy addition: Caffeine for the cheap stimulation, L-Theanine for the non-sedative focus & relaxation.
-If pharmaceutical ADHD therapy is all about huge spikes of neurostimulation for focus & attention, the Caffeine + L-Theanine duo is the low-grade “coffee shop” version of this–except with the added dimension of L-Theanine’s green tea neuroprotection & relaxation.
+This is an easy addition: Caffeine for the cheap stimulation, L-Theanine for the non-sedative focus and relaxation.
+If pharmaceutical ADHD therapy is all about huge spikes of neurostimulation for focus and attention, the Caffeine + L-Theanine duo is the low-grade “coffee shop” version of this–except with the added dimension of L-Theanine’s green tea neuroprotection and relaxation.

-L-Tyrosine, or rather N-Acetyl-L-Tyrosine (the preferred form), is one of my favorite “raw material” nootropics for its precursor status to to key catecholamines dopamine & norepinephrine.
-And due to its importance to these neurotransmitters, it’s no wonder focus tanks when stress is engaged: The brain burns tyrosine reserves during conditions of stress & anxiety.
+L-Tyrosine, or rather N-Acetyl-L-Tyrosine (the preferred form), is one of my favorite “raw material” nootropics for its precursor status to to key catecholamines dopamine and norepinephrine.
+And due to its importance to these neurotransmitters, it’s no wonder focus tanks when stress is engaged: The brain burns tyrosine reserves during conditions of stress and anxiety.

-With that in mind, L-Tyrosine is great for in-the-moment boosts on focus & attention during otherwise stressful situations.
+With that in mind, L-Tyrosine is great for in-the-moment boosts on focus and attention during otherwise stressful situations.